-There are so many things to do with a 3D printer that it can keep you occupied and enjoying for a long time.
+There are so many things to do with a 3D printer that it can keep you occupied and enjoying yourself for a long time.

-You’ll probably buy for your first 3D printer as a kit, so assembling it will be the first challenge you undertake.
+You’ll probably buy your first 3D printer as a kit, so assembling it will be the first challenge you undertake.

 Once you assemble the kit you will learn how to slice 3D models, find new models to print, and ultimately you’ll learn how to design your own models.